publiccodenet/about/activities/codebase-stewardship/criteria-for-codebase-stewardship.md

 ## Evaluation questions

-The current owners of potential codebases are asked to answer these questions to help us better understand their codebase.
+This is a list of questions to ask the current owners of potential codebases to help us better understand their codebase before the Assess phase.

 ### Business case